The “new year, new you” mantra only works if you actually do something differently.

 This ancient medicinal herb is native to India, and has been one of the most important herbs in Ayurveda for natural healing.
 As an adaptogen, ashwagandha mainly helps your body manage stress, but has also been found to boost brain function, lower blood sugar levels, and alleviate symptoms of anxiety and depression.
 Studies have also shown that the evergreen shrub helps decrease inflammation and boosts memory, making it a supplement you should add if you’re in need of a little zen, both mentally and physically.

 Here’s another reason to reach for that hummus.
 A rich source of vitamins, minerals and fibre, chickpeas offer a plethora of health benefits.
 Choline, for example, plays a role in regulating mood as well as the body’s metabolism, while selenium supports cognitive health.
 Potassium, B vitamins, iron, and magnesium have a part to play in supporting heart health too.
-Besides, a cup of chickpeas offers a good supply of antioxidants and almost one-third of an adult’s daily protein needs, making it just the superfood you’ll need in 2021 and beyond to get through Veganuary.
+Besides, a cup of chickpeas offers a good supply of antioxidants and almost one-third of an adult’s daily protein needs, making it just the superfood you’ll need to get through Veganuary.

 If you were looking to up your game at the gym, foods rich in natural nitrates — such as beets, celery, and pomegranate — might just be your answer.
 These dietary nitrates are converted to nitric oxide in your body, a vital molecule that has been proven to help with exercise performance, lowering blood pressure, and improving brain function.
 Still, not everything with nitrates on the nutrition label would do; foods with added nitrates as preservatives, like bacon and ham, can increase the risk of cancer over time.